amodrojs/esm-es5/README.md

 esmResult.source = String;

-// If tranlated, an array of import dependency IDs. esmResult.ids = Array.
+// If tranlated, an array of import dependency IDs. esmResult.ids = Array;
 ```

 ### Options

-Right now there are not options, but a `simulateCycle` option is planned.
+Right now there are no options, but a `simulateCycle` option is planned.
 It will
-replace the identifier for an import with a module meta get call inline, to simulate the kind of cycle support possible in a true ES2015 module system.
-It will not be an exact dulpication (for example, it cannot handle export var assignments outside the initial export statement), but will help the most common type of cycle resolution with declarative exports that only assign in the export statement.
+replace the identifier for an import with a module meta get call, to simulate the kind of cycle support possible in a true ES2015 module system.
+It will not be an exact simulation (for example, it cannot handle export var assignments outside the initial export statement), but will help the most common type of cycle resolution with declarative exports that only assign in the export statement.

 ## Transforms not supported